vipulnaik/diet-exercise-health/logs/dental-self-exam-checklist-log.md

 - [ ] IN PROGRESS (comparison started 2026-05-17 for some of the photos classified at that time): Compare these photos with the previous photos

 END OF CHECKLIST

+Notes:

+* The squeaky clean teeth test passed with clear squeaking on all facial surfaces with the exception of the mandibular incisors where there was no squeaking; the lingual surfaces squeaked but not that clearly.

+* The fingernail scrape test did not reveal any plaque.

+* The floss pick pressure test passed, with time to near-full recovery about 5 minutes, and the interdental gaps on the maxillary left incisors and canine taking the most time to recover.